toddm92/asg-eni-volume/README.md

 ### Tests

 - [x] **Shutdown an instance** ASG should launch and replace the terminated instance in the same availability-zone.
-The new instance should attched the ENI and EBS volume previously attached to the terminated instance.
+The new instance should attach the ENI and EBS volume previously attached to the terminated instance.

 - [x] **Perform a rolling update**  Update the CloudFormation stack with a new AMI.
 Each instance should be replaced, a single instance at a time, leaving two running instances at all times throughout the process.
 Like the previous test, each new instance should be deployed into the same availability-zone as the instance being replaced.
-The new instance should attched the ENI and EBS volume previously attached to the terminated instance.
+The new instance should attach the ENI and EBS volume previously attached to the terminated instance.

 ### Considerations

 - [ ] Specifiy how many instances must signal success for an update to succeed.
-The creation policy snippet below should succeed if a success signal is received from two of the three instances.
+The creation policy snippet below should succeed if a success signal is received from 2 of the 3 instances.
+Two instances are required to bring up the service.
 This needs to be tested.

 ```
 "CreationPolicy" : {